exercism/v3/languages/csharp/exercises/concept/classes/.docs/introduction.md

 The above-mentioned grouping of related data and behavior plus restricting access to members is known as _encapsulation_, which is one of the core object-oriented concepts.

 You can think of a class as a template for creating instances of that class.
-To create an instance of a class, the `new` keyword is used:
+To create an instance of a class (also known as an _object_), the `new` keyword is used:

 ```csharp
 class Car